DOH-SML1303/ncov_wa/README.md

 ## Getting Started

 ### Data Sources & Inputs
+This build uses the Full Remote Dataset and Global Remote Datasets available on [Nextstrain](https://docs.nextstrain.org/projects/ncov/en/latest/reference/remote_inputs.html).
+This build is designed to pull Washington state sequences and metadata from the full remote dataset as the inputs to the ncov Nextstrain pipeline.
+The Global dataset (alignment and metadata) is used for contextual sequences in the build.
+To include more contextualization, one could use the Full Remote Dataset for the contextual sequences, however doing so may require AWS Batch to subsample from the dataset.

 ### Setup & dependencies
+See installation.

 ### Installation
+First, install the [ncov nextstrain pipeline](https://github.com/nextstrain/ncov) and clone the ncov repository using `git clone https://github.com/nextstrain/ncov` or `gh repo clone nextstrain/ncov`.

 ### Clone the Repository
-First, install the [ncov nextstrain pipeline](https://github.com/nextstrain/ncov) and clone the ncov repository using `git clone https://github.com/nextstrain/ncov` or `gh repo clone nextstrain/ncov`.

-Next, clone this repository in the `ncov` folder.
+Clone this repository in the `ncov` folder.
 You can do this in the command-line terminal by navigating to the `ncov` repository using `cd ncov` and then cloning the repository using `git clone https://github.com/DOH-SML1303/ncov_wa.git` or `gh repo clone DOH-SML1303/ncov_wa`.

 ## Run the Build
 This ncov Nexstrain build sources data from Genbank and includes a 6m build.
 If you're running Nextstrain in a conda environment or `Nextstrain shell` then you want to make sure you pull the latest ncov github repository updates first by running `git pull` in the `ncov` directory, activating the conda environment using `conda activate nextstrain` or Nexstrain shell using `Nextstrain shell .` followed by `nextstrain update` to update Nextstrain.
 (To update the `Nextstrain shell`, you must run `nextstrain update` outside of the shell) It's recommended to pull updates prior to running the pipeline.
 The same could also be said for this repo as well! :)